Eva Potts

 Education & Information Specialist

-Dr. Cusick earned his doctorate in Rehabilitation Psychology from the University of Wisconsin-Madison.
-He taught live and online for five universities, focusing on the unique needs of persons with disabilities, and retired in 2021 from a residential rehabilitation center that provided blindness skills for persons with visual impairments.
+Dr. Gary Cusick (a.k.a.
+The Head Cheese) earned his doctorate in Rehabilitation Psychology from the University of Wisconsin-Madison.
+He worked 18 years with the Kentucky Department of Vocational Rehabilitation’s McDowell Center.
+He has taught live or online at five universities.
+His focus has been on the unique needs of persons with disabilities.
+He retired in 2021 from a residential rehabilitation center that provided blindness skills for those with visual impairments.

 Siobhan Midgley